 Have you ever noticed that you tend to learn certain things simply by observing others?
-Learning in this way is called social learning, which is one of the 6 common types of learning.
-It helps you learn faster as knowledge and habits are acquired easily when they are practiced by people within a certain environment.
+Learning in this way is called social learning, which is one of the six common types of learning.
+It helps you learn faster, as knowledge and habits are acquired easily when they are practiced by people within a certain environment.

 In this article, you’ll find out how you can make good use of social learning and observed behaviors to help you learn faster and easier.

-While these stages seem like common sense, there is a surprisingly large number of people who go through social interactions without learning anything because they aren’t actively practicing the different stages.
+While the stages of social learning seem like common sense, there is a surprisingly large number of people who go through social interactions without learning anything because they aren’t actively practicing the different stages.

-Since our mind has a limited capacity for storing data, it’s the things that we pay attention to that stay with us.
+Since our mind has a limited capacity for storing data, it’s the things that we pay attention to that stay with us after the learning process.
 Giving 100% of your attention to a situation you learn from is guaranteed to help you maximize social learning.

 Stay in the Moment

 When you’re focused on learning from your surroundings, your mind will focus only on what it wants to learn, so distractions fade away.
 However, it’s very normal to be in a situation where the information you are getting becomes monotonous or you get distracted for some other reason.